WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 The secret token must not be used directly in a single `A2(0)` message.
 Instead, the authentication data sent in the `A2(0)` message must be derived from the secret token using the HKDF function defined in RFC 5869.
-The procedure is described in detail in the Key and Token Derivation paragraph.
+The procedure is described in detail in [5.2.3](#523-encrytpion-key-and-authentication-token-derivation).

 An originator may use multiple `A2(0)` messages with tokens from different issuers or ECDH counterparts.